wishonia/wishonia/public/globalProblems/alzheimers-disease.md

 ## Conclusion

 Alzheimer's disease presents a significant challenge with profound implications for individuals and society.
 Addressing this problem requires a multi-faceted approach involving substantial investment in research, enhanced public awareness, policy reforms, and international collaboration.
 Given the scale of impact, prioritizing Alzheimer's research and care is imperative.
-Stakeholders, including governments, non-profits, and private sectors, must work together to allocate necessary resources and develop innovative solutions.
+Stakeholders, including governments, non-profits, and private sectors, must work together to allocate necessary resources and develop solutions.
 The potential benefits of solving this problem extend far beyond individual patients, promising widespread societal gains.
 Those considering contributing to this cause should recognize the urgent need and substantial impact their support could have compared to other issues.